actix/actix-website/content/docs/response.md

 # Content encoding

-Actix-web can automatically _compress_ payloads with the [_Compress middleware_][compressmidddleware].
+Actix Web can automatically _compress_ payloads with the [_Compress middleware_][compressmidddleware].
 The following codecs are supported:

 - Brotli
 - Gzip